-Perfect Road Trips for When You Need to Escape Austin
+9 Perfect Fall Road Trips for When You Need to Escape Austin

-Texas Hill Country charm, historic German roots, and an abundance of natural beauty make New Braunfels a solid pick for a day trip or weekend away from home.
-Head downtown for kolaches, pretzels, and strudels at Naegelin’s Bakery, the oldest bakery in Texas before browsing 16,000 square feet of books, records, furniture, glassware, and jewelry at the Downtown Antique Mall.
-Then practice your “prost!” at Krause’s Cafe, in addition to traditional German eats, the cafe has an enormous Biergarten lined with communal tables and over 60 Texan and German beers on tap.
-During warm seasons, mega-waterpark Schlitterbahn and tubing along the Guadalupe and Comal rivers are the city’s largest draws.
-Just outside of town, the former highway oddity known as The Snake Farm is now the brand new Animal World & Snake Farm Zoo—a fully accredited zoological park and home to over 500 different species of animals.
+Hill Country charm, historic German roots, and an abundance of natural beauty make New Braunfels a solid pick for a day trip or weekend away from home.
+Summers are popular for tubing, but come fall or winter, try venturing downtown for kolaches, pretzels, and strudels at Naegelin’s Bakery, the oldest bakery in Texas, before browsing 16,000-square-feet of books, records, furniture, glassware, and jewelry at the Downtown Antique Mall.
+Afterward, practice your best “Prost!” at Krause’s Cafe, which, in addition to traditional German eats, sports an enormous Biergarten lined with communal tables and over 60 Texan and German beers on tap.
+On the edge of town, swing by Gruene (pronounced “green”), where live music at the historic Gruene Hall is scheduled on a near-daily basis.

-Just a short jaunt outside of Austin proper, Dripping Springs is a boozy oasis and home to some of our best breweries and distilleries.
-Start at Jester King Brewery take the tour or just sample their award-winning farmhouse ales under the shade of ancient live oak trees.
-Just down the road, you’ll find gin and liqueur producers Revolution Spirits, Last Stand Brewing, and Beerburg Brewing, a beer hall with farm-to-table food offerings.
-However, if you want a one-stop-shop destination, Treaty Oak Distilling is hard to beat.
-The sprawling property of Treaty Oak’s ranch is comprised of their whiskey and gin distilleries, tasting room, craft cocktail bar, and BBQ joint/farm-to-table eatery, Alice’s Restaurant.
-And best of all, everything can be safely enjoyed outdoors, under shady trees or stars.
-On your way home, we recommend a pit stop at Pieous.
-Chewy sourdough crust and fresh toppings make their pies one of the best you can get, well, anywhere.
+Just a short jaunt outside of Austin proper, Dripping Springs is a boozy oasis and home to some of the state’s top breweries and distilleries.
+Start at Jester King Brewery, take the tour or just sample their award-winning farmhouse ales under the shade of ancient live oak trees.
+Just down the road, you’ll find gin and liqueur producers Revolution Spirits, dog-friendly booze emporium Treaty Oak Distillery, crafty outpost Last Stand Brewing, and Beerburg Brewing, a beer hall stocked with farm-to-table food offerings.
+If you want a one-stop-shop destination, Dripping Springs Distilling is hard to beat.
+The first licensed distillery in all of Texas Hill Country, they produce handmade, artisanal vodka, gin, and bourbon in small batches using limestone-filtered spring water native to the region.
+Guests can tour the 10-acre property, enjoy tasting sessions, and book a table at the newly opened Distillers Bar, which serves cocktails and elevated Texas comfort fare including super addictive Mini Bacon Biscuits slathered with Bourbon Maple Butter.